Training structure

 Faculty of Science

 Chemistry is an experimental science.
-The aim of this practical module is to use experiments to illustrate a number of theoretical concepts covered in the BSc Chemistry course (L2 and early S5 in particular), in a way that complements the other experimental chemistry modules offered in L1 and L2 Chemistry.
+The aim of this practical module is to illustrate through experimentation a number of theoretical concepts covered in the Bachelor's degree in Chemistry (particularly in the second year and early fifth semester), complementing the other experimental chemistry modules offered in the first and second years of the Chemistry program.

 ECTS